 A look at the redesign process of horse racing organization Emerald Down's website.

 Emerald downs are one of the most prominent horse racing organizations in the Pacific Northwest.
-It’s widely known for its fun racing events with the community.
-The Problem
+It's widely known for its fun racing events with the community.

-Emerald down’s website needs a proper rebranding of visuals and layout, especially in missing features like other horse racing websites.
+Emerald down's website needs a proper rebranding of visuals and layout, especially in missing features like other horse racing websites.
+They also didn't know what their users wanted and guessed based on other horse racing websites.

 To deliver a personalized experience and intuitive user interface that fits their new visual branding.